MicrosoftDocs/bot-docs/articles/bot-service-debug-cortana-skill.md

 ---
 title: Test a Cortana skill | Microsoft Docs
 description: Learn how to test a Cortana bot by invoking a Cortana skill.
-keywords: Bot Builder SDK, register your bot, cortana
+keywords: Bot Framework SDK, register your bot, cortana
 author: v-ducvo
 manager: kamrani
 ms.topic: article